First Vice President of Commercial Banking, Amalgamated Bank

-We send email to current GVSU political science and international relations majors about current internship.
+We send email to GVSU political science and international relations majors about current internships.
 We also have some special opportunities for internships in Washington, DC through our affiliation with the Washington Center.

 For more information, visit our Internships, Jobs and Careers page.